ivoleitao/stash/README.md

 ### Simple usage

 Create a `Cache` using the appropriate storage mechanism.
-This package provides a out-of-box in-memory storage implementation but as mentioned above there are other types of storage mechanisms available.
+This package provides a out-of-box in-memory storage implementation but there are other types of storage mechanisms available.

 Start, importing the appropriate implementation, for example the in-memory one: